PoPoPoPony/LandscapePainter/README.md

 > We provide a web application to transfer the image from a segmentation map to a photorealistic image.
 In the application, you can choose the SPADE or the PsP encoder with StyleGANv2 to generate your painting.
 We also provide the docker images and the checkpoint files that can build the application quickly on your own.

 ![](posters/demo.gif)
 <div style='text-align: center'>By default, we only provide 5 classes to draw.
-If you want to change the class, you can reference the <a href="https://groups.csail.mit.edu/vision/datasets/ADE20K/">ADE20K</a> document. <p><b>(Note that the drawing color is equal to the label color in ADE20K)</b></div>
+If you want to change the class, you can refer to the <a href="https://groups.csail.mit.edu/vision/datasets/ADE20K/">ADE20K</a> document. <p><b>(Note that the drawing color is equal to the label color in ADE20K)</b></div>

 ## Table of Contents
 - [Landscape Painter](#landscape-painter)